TopicBotList/Topic-Admin-Next/README.md

 ## Env Setup
 - Rename `.env.template` to `.env`.
-- Provide the required parameters such as `apiUrl` should have the API URL.
+- Provide the required parameters such as `NEXT_PUBLIC_API_URL` should have the API URL.

 ## Contributors
 <a href="https://github.com/TopicBotList/Topic-Admin-Next/graphs/contributors">